Manimohan05/Manimohan05/README.md

 ### 🚀 About Me

 🎓 I am Manimohan who have been pursuing B.Sc.(Hons) in Electronic and Telecommunication Engineering at [University of Moratuwa in Sri Lanka](https://uom.lk/). <br>
+I’m a highly motivated, confident, and self-directed second-year undergraduate.
+I have interests in Web & App Development, UI/UX Designs , Electronics & telecommunications, Robotics & Automation, Machine Learning & Deep Learning, and Data science.
+I’m a flexible person, who is eager to find a job, where I can gain and enhance my knowledge and skills while being productive and giving my best to the employer.
+I believe in teamwork and I always consider the best outcome for the team.
 I'm highly interested in Full Stack Development & Data,Business Analysis.
 I am very enthusiastic to learn more in Python, JavaScript & SQL

 ## 🔗 Explore more about Mani 🚀